jo/git-relax/README.md

 * CouchDB Changes feed for Git pushes
 * CORS enabled, web ready

-This article describes a minimal example setup, a proof of concept, based on standard components:
+This project describes a minimal example setup, a proof of concept, based on standard components:

 ## Components